To Do Canada

 Wilson’s Beach Campground

 Experience the quieter side of the large Gull Lake in central Alberta with a trip to Wilson’s Beach Campground.
 They offer a variety of lakeside camping on a nightly, weekly, or monthly basis with several sites located right beside the shore.
-While you’re here you can take advantage of bike rentals, or paddle rentals to take on the water.
-And by 2025, they’ll offer cabin, or “beach bunkie,” rentals!
+While you’re here, you can take advantage of bike rentals or paddle rentals to take on the water.
+They also offer cabin or “beach bunkie,” rentals!

 When: open May 15-September 15